li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

 or head.
 So we will remove this variable, as well as state variables since we are only using California data.
 We will also remove place data since we are using uscity, and occ since we are using occtype.

-We also want to mean center age and usdurl to make them interpretable.

 ## 2\.
 Multiple Linear Regression Model